CLEAN ENERGY FOR CUMBRIA

 Clean energy for over 50,000 homes and a brighter future

-More guidance on the Examination process can be found here: https://infrastructure.planninginspectorate.gov.uk/application-process/the-process/
+More details may also be found on our FAQs page, further guidance on the Examination process can also be found here: https://infrastructure.planninginspectorate.gov.uk/application-process/the-process/.

 DEAN MOOR SOLAR FARM

-We have now had our application for Dean Moor Solar Farm accepted by the Planning Inspectorate following application submission in Spring 2025.
+The application for Dean Moor Solar Farm was accepted by the Planning Inspectorate following application submission in Spring 2025.
+Following the Preliminary Meeting on 22 July 2025, the application entered the Examination period, which ran until 23.59 on 5 January 2026.

 The design that was submitted as part of our DCO application took into consideration the feedback we received during our non-statutory and statutory public consultations, in addition to technical evaluation and environmental studies undertaken throughout the pre-application period of the project’s development.